software-t-rex/go-jobExecutor/README.md

 }
 ```
 #### Handling dependencies between jobs
-This is based on Directed Acyclic Graph, and using the khan algorythm to topologically sort the jobs.
+This is based on Directed Acyclic Graph, and using the khan algorithm to topologically sort the jobs.
 ```go
 func main() {
 	executor := jobExecutor.NewExecutor()